cicdPaas/docker_cicd/consul/README.md

    mkdir /etc/consul.d

-4) Get IP of your docker containers and note it: docker inspect <container-name> | grep IP
+4) Get IP of your docker containers and note it: docker inspect "container-name" | grep IP

 5) Create 1st config file config.json at /etc/consul.d and paste the following content :